alf45tar/Pedalino/README.md

 - Individual automatic calibration of expression pedals.
 Manual fine tuning is not usually requested.
 - Tranform a linear expression pedal into log expression pedal and vice versa
 - Configuration via IR/Bluetooth remote control
+- Smart Config technology to help users connect to a Wi-Fi network through simple app on a smartphone.

 ## Requirements
 - Arduino Mega 2560 R3 or equivalent (a lite version for Arduino Uno R3 is on the way)